ShivamSharma8168/CICD_Portfolio_Readme/Readme.md

    - Cause: Tunnel timed out or closed.
    - Solution: Reopen tunnel using the `.bat` script and avoid sleeping or restarting the system.
    - Also keep the terminal open duRing triggering(pushing code changes).

+7. ** ESLint not recgnized ScrollReveal and Typed function**
+   - cause: Eslint do not recognised the if the function or variable is used in external file.
+   - Solution: Add the below comment on top of script.js to make Eslint understant it as global.
+   -  /* global Typed, ScrollReveal */

 ###  Some Good pracTices I considered:
    - Local Installation: